Two new arrivals to welcome to the world

 If you’ve recently had a baby and would like to share your news with us go to www.southwalesargus.co.uk/new-baby/ and fill in our easy-to-use Q&A.

-Ivy-grace Elizabeth Bennett was born on June 3, 2024, at the Grange University Hospital, near Cwmbran, weighing 7lbs 6oz.
-She is the first child of Kyanna-May Powell and Kai Bennett, of Blaenavon.
+Alfie Jude Wilkes was born on June 26, 2024, at the Grange University Hospital, near Cwmbran, weighing 7lb 13oz.
+His parents are Amy Dobbs and Thomas Wilkes, of Cwm, and his sibling is Marley, nine.

-Miller Peter Harrison was born two weeks early on May 4, 2024, at the Grange University Hospital, near Cwmbran, weighing 7oz 13lbs.
-His parents are Gemma Breslin and Brandon Harrison, of Caerphilly, and his big brother is Fraiser, three.
+Demi-Leigh Tracey Louise Freeman was born on June 16, 2024, at the Grange University Hospital, near Cwmbran, weighing 8lb 1oz.
+She is the first child of Olivia Hall and Shane Freeman, of Cwmbran.

 Comments: Our rules